 Connecting to the online item – full text, streaming videos, etc.

 Develop a Research Plan

-- Design a search strategy for searching the appropriate databases
+- Design a search strategy for searching the appropriate databases or a concept map

 - Be comprehensive